baturkacamak/user-scripts/README.md

 # Userscripts

-This repo contains a few of my UserScripts that I've build since 2010.
+This repository contains a collection of my personal userscripts, developed and maintained since 2010.
+These scripts enhance the functionality of various websites and platforms by automating repetitive tasks, adding new features and improving the overall user experience.

 ## Whatsapp
 -   [Whatsapp Obfuscator](https://github.com/baturkacamak/UserScripts/tree/master/whatsapp-obfuscator#readme) - Obfuscate Whatsapp Web chatlist and removes profile photos